 Your neurosurgeon will recommend the best treatment options available to you based on your condition and needs.
 We’re prepared to support you through this process and answer any questions you may have.

-High Intensity Focused Ultrasound: High intensity focused ultrasounds are used to treat the affected tissue in the brain.
+High intensity focused ultrasound: High intensity focused ultrasounds are used to treat the affected tissue in the brain.
 This type of ultrasound is non-invasive and can be used to target specific areas on the brain.
 The high intensity focused ultrasound generates heat to the tissue so there are no incisions needed.
 Our experts will monitor your brain during this procedure to see how the brain is responding.
 This ultrasound may be used for tumors, epilepsy and stroke.

-Periscope Guided Technology: Periscope guided technology allows for your neurosurgeon to see highly-magnified images during the surgery.
+Periscope Guided Technology: Periscope guided technology allows your neurosurgeon to see highly-magnified images during the surgery.
 This helps keep the movement of the brain to a minimum and allows the surgeon to go around the brain to see the tumor or malformation.

 It’s important to talk to your neurosurgeon to discuss all your surgery options so you know what to expect as part of your treatment plan.
 Learn more about what to expect during and after minimally invasive brain surgery.